dsatrawada/csc-481-codenames/README.md

 nltk.download('wordnet')
 ```

 In our project, we use a set of [400 English words](https://github.com/divyakoyy/codenames/blob/master/data/codewords.txt) to generate the game board.
 Then, we use a set of [10,000 Most Common English words](https://gist.github.com/deekayen/4148741) to give out clues.
-For making sure that our two word sets are compatible with one another, we filtered out any words in the set of 400 words that does not appear in the set of 10,000 most common English word.
-At the same time, we also filter out stopwords in our 10,000 word set to improve performance.
+We filter out stopwords in our 10,000 word set to improve clues.

 ## Running Instruction
 ### Option Selection